rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 ## Step 1 : Import Existing Code

-First off all, you need to create a project.
+First, you need to create a project.

 ### Initialize an empty Truffle project